PROMPT

 "strict": true

--- returns a JSON value
+This returns a JSON

 Text Generation

-Using the prompt function to write a poem about ducks.
+Using the prompt function to write a poem about ducks:

-SELECT prompt('Write a poem about ducks') as response
+SELECT prompt('Write a poem about ducks') AS response;

 response |